Three Minute Thesis (3MT®) Competition

 Three-Minute Thesis FAQs

 Can Masters students compete?
-The 3-Minute Thesis is intended to highlight research conducted for the doctoral dissertation.
+The Three-Minute Thesis is intended to highlight research conducted for the doctoral dissertation.
 Terminal Masters students in *research* (not professional) programs may compete, provided the project satisfies the thesis requirement (or thesis option) for their degree.
 Capstone projects, independent research, or work done for courses do not qualify.

 I’m in the early stages with my dissertation.
 Can I still compete?
 You do not need to be near the end of your project as long as you are able to describe its purpose, scope and methods with confidence.
 A good rule of thumb is that if you have an approved dissertation proposal, you are far enough along.

 I’m a non-native English speaker.
 Do I have a chance?
-4 of 9 previous 3MT winners are not native speakers of English.
+5 of 10 previous 3MT winners are not native speakers of English.
 Relative to enrollment, international students do better than domestic US students in the 3MT.

 Can ESF students compete?
 Alas, no. Next-level-up competitions require that the winner be a Syracuse University graduate student.